guidefari/here_hugo/apps/v2/src/content/note/books-work.md

 ### Textbooks

 > Let’s begin by looking at textbooks in practice.
-It’s striking that academic courses are often structured around textbooks, but lots of people spend the extra time and money to enroll in those courses—rather than just studying the textbooks independently.
+It’s striking that academic courses are often structured around textbooks, but lots of people spend the extra time and money to enroll in those courses, rather than just studying the textbooks independently.

 > For example, textbook exercises are often designed to yield both a solution to that specific problem and also broader insights about the subject.
 Will readers notice if they solved a problem but missed the insights it was supposed to reveal?